MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-network-topology-and-connectivity.md

 # Network topology and connectivity for an data management and analytics

 This article builds on a number of considerations and recommendations defined in the Azure landing zone article [enterprise-scale design area for network topology and connectivity](../../ready/enterprise-scale/network-topology-and-connectivity.md).
-Following the guidance in this article will help examine key design considerations and best practices surrounding networking and connectivity to, from, and within Microsoft Azure and SAP deployments.
-Since SAP is an mission-critical platform, the guidance on the enterprise-scale design areas should also be included in your design.
+Following the guidance in this article will help examine key design considerations and best practices surrounding networking and connectivity to, from, and data management zones and data landing zones .
+Since he data management  and data landing zones are mission-critical, the guidance on the enterprise-scale design areas should also be included in your design.

 This section outlines the networking patterns to assist with: